IQSS/dataverse/doc/sphinx-guides/source/admin/solr-search-index.rst

 Start Async Reindex
 ~~~~~~~~~~~~~~~~~~~

-Please note that this operation may take hours depending on the amount of data in your system.
+Please note that this operation may take hours depending on the amount of data in your system and whether or not you installation is using full-text indexing.
+More information on this, as well as some reference times, can be found at https://github.com/IQSS/dataverse/issues/50.

 ``curl http://localhost:8080/api/admin/index``